 My own emotional attachment was my barrier to good work-life balance.

 It hit me that good work-life balance was more than just friendly colleagues and flexible work schedules.
-True work-life balance involves drawing your own boundaries and giving yourself permission to fail at work without it impacting self-worth.
+True work-life balance involves drawing your own boundaries and giving yourself permission to fail at work without it impacting your self-worth.

 There’s a good heuristic I like to use now in these situations: Imagine that a good friend or loved one was facing the same challenge as you — that they were upset over a project delay or bad meeting.

 What would you say to them?
 Of course, it’s something trivial and their life isn’t going to go to shreds — don’t you owe the same message to yourself?

 There’s also a good self-compassion exercise from Dr. Kristen Neff that involves three steps:

 - Step 1: Acknowledge the difficulty, stress, and/or pain of the moment.
 You might say “This hurts” or “Damn, I feel stressed”.